-*Please note that at this time, Anderson Music Therapy Services does not bill insurance companies for our services.
+*Please note that at this time, Anderson Music Therapy Services does not directly bill insurance companies for our services.
 We are, however, happy to provide any information to our clients that will help them personally submit claims to their insurance providers.
-This information can include: a rate sheet, session notes/documentation, assessment documentation, monthly invoices, MT-BC NPI numbers, and any other information insurance companies may require for reimbursement.
+We provide superbills upon request and clients file them quickly and easily through the Reimbursify app.

-Using the Better App makes the process SUPER simple, as you send them the provided superbill and they take care of the rest!
+Reimbursify makes the process SUPER simple, as you send them the provided superbill and they take care of the rest!
 Click below to get started:

 When music therapy is provided as a direct related service, it is provided following the same guidelines as other therapies such as physical therapy or occupational therapy.
 The need for a related service is determined by an assessment conducted by a qualified professional, a Board Certified Music Therapist, and can then be considered by the Committee for Special Education for inclusion in a student’s IEP.
 As with other related services, music therapy is recommended as a related service only if it necessary for the child to benefit from his or her education program.
 If you wish to pursue MT as a related service please contact me and I will assist you.
 Click HERE for more details about the process.
 You can also read more from the VA Department of Education, where music therapy is described as a related service.

 Individual & Family Support Program (IFSP)